 By using the same methodology as in [19] for characterizing the reflectometry setup we have measured a just around five times lower sensitivity despite the much higher temperature of 4K.
 This is a quite good when considering that the thermal broadening of the energy levels at 4K leads to a much wider coulomb peaks.
 Such results in a much smaller resistance change for a small gate voltage modulation and thus a smaller sensitivity.

+4.Working plan:

 Second generation of the reflectometry setup

 The first generation of the used setup and the PCB board aimed to verify that indeed we have the knowhow to perform RF reflectometry measurements.
 The second generation of the reflectometry setup will be developed during this project and installed in a dilution fridge reaching temperatures down to 10 mK.